JonathanDeLaCruz/String-Manipulation/README.md

 ?>
 ```
 ```
-Resultado => Oh you can t help that said the Cat we re all mad here I m mad You re mad
+Result => Oh you can t help that said the Cat we re all mad here I m mad You re mad
 ```